 The Magenn Air Rotor System (MARS) can be used to generate electrical power from wind

 anywhere on the planet.

 conduct electricity to the transformer for transfer to a power grid.
-Vectran fabric also covers the
+Vectran fabric also covers the balloon.

-tether and hoisted them into the air with the help of a crane.
+To test the tether’s performance, A&P strung up six automobiles on a single tether and hoisted them into the air with the help of a crane.
 The tether bore the weight of all six cars and provided power to run their headlights.
 By comparison, a steel tether snapped under

 the weight of three cars.